-(D) Sedation team members shall be capable of safely executing procedures associated with enteral and/or parenteral and pediatric moderate sedation.
+(D) Sedation team members shall be capable of safely executing procedures associated with enteral and/or parenteral conscious sedation.
 The dentist-in-charge shall verify the following via notarized affidavit:

-1. The primary administrator of enteral, parenteral, or pediatric moderate sedation is a qualified sedation provider as defined in subsection (1)(CC) of 20 CSR 2110-4.010 who maintains current certification and licensure in their field of practice;
+1. The primary administrator of enteral and/or parenteral conscious sedation is a qualified sedation provider as defined in subsection (1)(S) of 4 CSR 110-4.010 who maintains current certification and licensure in their field of practice;